keruzu/trap_mux/configuration_examples.md

   with gzip after they are rotated.

 #### _SNMP v3 Setting:_
 These are options for receiving SNMP v3 traps.
-Note that *trapex* currently only supports the SNMP v3 *User-based Security Model* (USM).
+Note that *trapmux* currently only supports the SNMP v3 *User-based Security Model* (USM).

 * **v3msgFlags `<AuthPriv|AuthNoPriv|NoAuthNoPriv>`**